Hits since 2024-12-17 00:31:56:

 • A Keep partition containing files needed for implementing ZombieSlack and providing persistence.
 (I will provide an example that you may copy or modify, but you must populate this partition yourself.)

-Or optionally these files can be used to tweak LiveSlak on–the–fly converting it temporarily to Zombie/LiveSlak and thus giving it persistence.
+Or optionally these files can be used to tweak LiveSlak on–the–fly thus giving it persistence.
 (And more!
 You can even add packages or customize the KDE settings.
 Did you notice what I did here?
-The ZombieSlack install treats either a traditional Slackware instance or a virtual LiveSlak instance!
-I must add, however, that you may find using Zombie/LiveSlak in this way to be cumbersome—I haven't shared the details.
+The ZombieSlack install treats either a traditional Slackware instance or a RAM-resident LiveSlak instance!
+I must add, however, that you may find using ZombieSlack in this second way to be cumbersome—I haven't shared the details.
 The truth is that it was a "proof of principle", a helpful step in the development of ZombieSlack.
 Still, it may serve as a useful backup in a pinch.)

 • A swap partition—just in case.